-Arrive at site three (3) hours before start of game.
+Arrive at site 3 hours before start of game.
 Remain available to monitor and supervise all aspects of the championship as indicated in the site representative and host operations manuals.

-- Perform a facility walk-through and review: - Signage is properly displayed and advertisements are covered. - Press box/scorer's table/coaches booth are set and ready, if applicable. - Check visiting locker room(s) for cleanliness and properly stocked with paper items.
+- Perform a facility walk-through and review: - Signage is properly displayed and advertisements are covered. - Press box/scorer's table/coaches booth are set and ready, if applicable.

-- Ensure that sales locations for merchandise and programs (if applicable) are prepared. - Check for inappropriate noisemakers. - Test all electronic equipment. - Greet officials and visiting team(s) as they arrive. - Check squad sizes and bench limits (58 and 78). - Collect starting lineup forms 15 minutes before start of game and provide it to PA, if applicable.
+- Check visiting locker room(s) for cleanliness and that it is properly stocked with items. - Check for team names on door. - Check for equal amenities in each locker room (including chalk or dry erase markers). - Ensure that sales locations for merchandise and programs (if applicable) are prepared. - Check for inappropriate noisemakers. - Test all electronic equipment. - Greet officials and visiting team(s) as they arrive. - Check squad sizes (24) and starting lineup forms before the start of warm-ups and provide them to the umpire and PA. - Check that award forms have been completed by all teams and they are aware of awards procedures.